Random coalescing geodesics in first-passage percolation: Properties of random coalescing geodesics

 \section{Properties of random coalescing geodesics}

 In this section we collect some fundamental properties of random coalescing geodesics and simultaneously highlight the usefulness of Busemann functions and coalescence.
 First we give the statement of all the theorems and then we provide the proofs.
-Given a random coalescing geodesic $G$ we define the {\bf Busemann function} $B_G:\Z^2\times\Z^2\to\R$ of $G=(v_0,v_1,v_2,\ldots)$ as the limit
+Although random coalescing geodesics is a new concept, we mention that many of the arguments used to prove the results of this section has previously appeared elsewhere in the literature.